 - Professor Jeremy Levy, Head of Clinical Academic Training, Imperial College London

-- Academic Training Leads, with oversight of the academic aspects of AFP posts in relevant specialties
+- Academic Training Leads below, with oversight of the academic aspects of SFP posts in relevant specialities

 Q. Who run the SFP teaching days?